Kevin-Haigis-Lab/speclet/README.md

 There are controls for various constants and parameters for analyses and pipelines.
 Most are intuitively named.

-One configuration parameter that is not obvious is the `theano_gcc_flag` under `misc`.
-This should be set with any gcc or blas configuration variables for theano.
-I need to have it set so that theano uses the correct gcc and blas modules when running in pipelines on O2 (see issue [#151](https://github.com/Kevin-Haigis-Lab/speclet/issues/151) for details)

 #### Environment variables

 **There is a required ".env" file that should be configured as follows.**